LynneceE/employee-tracker/README.md

 # Employee-Tracker

 # Description
-This is an app that allows the user to view all employees based on role and department.
+This is an app that allows the user to view all employees, roles and departments as well as view employees by their respective departments.

 # Installation
   This app cannot be installed

   # Usage
   View employees in database
+  View this video demonstration: https://watch.screencastify.com/v/1aoJ29xdVmkSlcQ1OOvUgit

   # Contribution
   See contact me section